SALES: 1-877-978-7246 | SUPPORT: 1-855-481-5553

 Federal Mine Safety and Health Act of 1977

-MSHA enforces requirements at over 13,000 mines in the United States, and the agency also offers mine training and investigates mining accidents.
-Under the Act, MSHA must inspect all mines in the United States each year to ensure miners have a healthy a safe working environment.
+MSHA enforces requirements at thousands of mines in the United States, and the agency also offers mine training and investigates mining accidents.
+Under the Act, MSHA must inspect all mines in the United States each year to ensure miners have a healthy and safe working environment.
 MSHA establishes standards for unhealthy and hazardous conditions and requires the immediate notification of minor accidents, injuries, and illnesses and for the opening and closing of a mine.
 Lastly, it requires training programs that fulfill the requirements of the Mine Act and equipment approval for gassy underground mines.

 Inspections

 In addition to requiring MSHA to inspect all U.S. mines each year and underground mines four times a year, the Act mandates several more requirements, including that surface mine operations should be inspected twice a year.
-MSHA inspectors are not allowed disclose when he or she will visit a mine and may enter a mine at any time without a warrant.
+MSHA inspectors are not allowed to disclose when they will visit a mine and may enter a mine at any time without a warrant.

 The Act gives MSHA the right to conduct more inspections throughout the year to check for a safe and healthy work environment.
-Cited violations are subjected to civil penalties and must be corrected within MSHA inspector's established time frames.
-Mine operates have the right to attend pre- and post-inspection conferences, as well as to accompany MSHA during the inspection.
+Cited violations are subject to civil penalties and must be corrected within the MSHA inspector's established time frames.
+Mine operators have the right to attend pre- and post-inspection conferences, as well as to accompany MSHA during the inspection.

 All emergency response plans must be continuously updated and re-approved by MSHA every six months.
 The Act also includes several post-accident requirements, which are: